somerandomsequence/csci-4830-7000-gsa/assignments/capacity.md

     print s
 {% endhighlight %}

-Extend this script to calculate the combined area for each arable class you identified.
+Extend this script in an iPython notebook to calculate the combined area for each arable class you identified.
 Then using Mcal/m^2 numbers from Table 2 of the Peters paper, and your assumed food system plan calculate total productivity.
+If your numbers seem way off, remember that there are 1,000,000 m^2 in 1 km^2 (this conversion is unintuitive and sometimes gets people).

-**Q6** Assuming a Mcal/acre model for productivity for each of these categories based on your idealized food system, what is the total potential productivity in calories for Hawaii?
+**Q6:** Assuming a Mcal/acre model for productivity for each of these categories based on your idealized food system, what is the total potential productivity in calories for Hawaii?

-**Q7** How much does this fall short of the presumed caloric requirements of this region (use population data for the same year as the LCDB data).
+**Q7:** How much does this fall short of the presumed caloric requirements of this region (use population data for the same year as the LCDB data).
 What is the carrying capacity?

+## Extra Credit

 **EC1:** Download the NLCD 2011 data for the contiguous United States [here](http://www.mrlc.gov/nlcd11_data.php).
 Use this data to make a carrying capacity estimate for the entire United States.
 Optionally, extend your analysis to compare the 50 contiguous states in their ability to self-support their populations.
 Discuss your findings.